adulau/pmf/raw.md

 Repeat the above process until the software is delivered.

-A simplified overview of the process can be described as follow:
+A simplified overview of the process can be described as follows:

 ~~~~~ ascii-art
 +----------+